Cat Safety Around Your Christmas Tree

 Know The Signs of Distress And Illness

-If you notice your cat is in distress, becomes lethargic, or starts showing signs of poisoning or digestive issues, including vomiting and diarrhea, contact your veterinarian right away.
+If you notice your cat is distressed, becomes lethargic, or starts showing signs of poisoning or digestive issues, including vomiting and diarrhea, contact your veterinarian immediately.
 Your cat loves nothing more than getting into mischief when your back is turned and may have nibbled on some pine needles or eaten a decoration without you noticing.